boaventuraD/adventure/README.md

 ## About the Code Used in This Study

 The AI model developed in this study was trained on a Fortran-based version (March 31, 1977) of *Adventure*.
-(While the title *Colossal Cave Adventure* technically refers to a later iteration, it is used throughout this study for simplicity, as it is the name more widely recognized.)
+(While the title, *Colossal Cave Adventure*, technically refers to a later iteration, it is used throughout this study for simplicity, as it is the name more widely recognized.)
 This implementation served as the model’s “knowledge source” for emulation and interaction.

 This repository ([https://github.com/boaventuraD/adventure](https://github.com/boaventuraD/adventure)) is a fork of the original project ([https://github.com/wh0am1-dev/adventure](https://github.com/wh0am1-dev/adventure)), created to ensure long-term accessibility should the original become unavailable.